VirgilSecurity/virgil-crypto-c/docs/c_module.md

 0: Just a type.
 1: Callback type.

+is_string:
+    Mark type as a string - specal class.
+The is_string attribute is optional.
+It can take one of the following values:

+Value: Meaning:
+0: User defined type.
+1: String.

 kind:
     Defines instance kind of the type.
 The kind attribute is optional.
 Its default value is "value".
 It can take one of the following values: